neezacoto/neezacoto/README.md

 - 😄Pronouns: He/Him
 ## Currently Working on:
 ### Covid-Reporting App
--Working in a team of 8 to develop a MERN Stack application that can filter, sort, and manipulate a patient record data on a Rest API.
+- Working in a team of 8 to develop a MERN Stack application that can filter, sort, and manipulate a patient record data on a Rest API.
 - Building a professionally designed responsive UI that allows intuitive use of viewing and manipulating data.